sourcegraph/sourcegraph-accounts-sdk-go/README.md

 ## SAMS Accounts API

 The SAMS Accounts API is for user-oriented operations like inspecting your own account details.
 These APIs are much simpler in nature, as most integrations will make use of the Clients API.
-However, the REST API is required if the service is not governing access based on the SAMS token scope, but instead using its own authorization mechanism. e.g. governing access based on the SAMS external account ID.
+However, the Accounts API is required if the service is not governing access based on the SAMS token scope, but instead using its own authorization mechanism. e.g. governing access based on the SAMS external account ID.